-Now click on 'Edit Columns' and select Customer ID
+Now click on Edit Columns and select Customer ID.

-Now you can export the data as a CSV
+Now you can export the data as a CSV!

-Now, open up the exported CSV in excel and copy all the data, except for the first row (you can delete it if you wish)
+Now, open up the exported CSV in excel and copy all the data, except for the first row (you can delete it if you wish).

-Next, Open the ReturnLogic CLV Calculator in Excel and paste the data you just copied
+Next, Open the ReturnLogic CLV Calculator in Excel and paste the data you just copied.

-Now, filter the 'month' column, and select a cohort you'd like to track throughout it's lifetime with your business.
+Now, filter the month column, and select a cohort you'd like to track throughout its lifetime with your business.
 You can select a single month, or several months, just remember that more time a cohort has spent with your brand, the more accurate the data will be.

-Next, we need to filter our data to include only 'First Time Customers'
+Next, we need to filter our data to include only First-Time Customers.

 Once our data is filtered, highlight and copy it.

-Next paste your data into Sheet 2
+Next paste your data into Sheet 2.

-Whether it be via email, Instagram, or any other form of media, it is vital to maintain a relevant connection with your customers.
+Whether it be via email or social media, it is vital to maintain a relevant connection with your customers.
 And segmentation is critical in this process.
 Grouping consumers by lifetime value, buyer persona, or any other purchasing behavior allows companies to implement more targeted campaigns, which are far more likely to drive traffic.

 Loyalty programs have been adopted in a wide variety of industries – and for good reason.
 These programs have proven to be effective not only for growing market share, but also sustaining it.

 Either in conjunction with a loyalty program or by itself, special incentives can be a highly effective tactic.
-Incentives can include private sales, coupons, or shipping discounts.
+Incentives can include discounts, private sales, personalized offers, or other perks.
 You can determine if your company should offer free shipping by default.